 - Throat cancer is also caused by HPV.
 You can save yourself by limiting the sexual partners and using protection.
 Also, make sure to vaccinate your children when they are young.

-The general cancer screening for throat isn’t available, but people who are at higher risk for developing it should see their doctors if any Signs of throat Cancer raise suspicion.
+The general cancer screening for the throat isn’t available, but people at higher risk for developing it should see their doctors if any Signs of throat Cancer raise suspicion.
 Any delay in consulting a physician can cost your life, so do not wait for the warning signs to go away.